---

 **Data Type Optimization**

-- Choose appropriate data types (e.g., TIMESTAMP for dates)
+- Choose appropriate data types (for example, TIMESTAMP for dates)

 - Avoid unnecessary type conversions